oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 assertion
 : REQUIRED.
 Authorization grant returned by the token exchange (`access_token` response).

-scope
-: OPTIONAL.

-The client MAY indicate the audience it is trying to access through the `scope` parameter or the `resource` parameter defined in {{RFC8707}}.
+The actor MAY indicate the audience it is trying to access through the `scope` parameter or the `resource` parameter defined in {{RFC8707}}.

 ### Processing rules